 The organic mulch also breaks down over time and adds beneficial nutrients to the potting soil.
 Mulch materials like grass clippings and dried leaves are also a good source of nitrogen for the plants.

-How to harvest herbs from your herb garden
+14. Harvest the herbs from your garden

 Many herbs tend to grow fast and you may be able to harvest the leaves after 3-4 weeks of sowing the seeds.